-- That the local pays each year the membership fee and donation of \$100 to the BC Health Coalition. - That the local continue to be affiliated to the District Labour Council, and that the four (4) table officers are automatic delegates with remaining delegate allotments being decided by election at a general membership meeting.
+- That the local pays each year the membership fee and donation of \$100 to the BC Health Coalition. - That the local continue to be affiliated to the District Labour Council, pay all dues, and that the four (4) table officers are automatic delegates with remaining delegate allotments being decided by election at a general membership meeting.